 Newton Aycliffe-based Stiller Warehousing and Distribution is investing further in its employees after embarking on a long-term staff training programme.

-The logistics firm has already trained up 12 workers, across various departments of the company, on business improvement techniques – with the main aim of improving customer services.
+The logistics firm has already trained up 12 workers across various company departments on business improvement techniques – with the main aim of improving customer services.

 Stiller is working with Qualitrain – a leading, matrix-accredited training provider on the Skills Funding Agency’s Register of Apprenticeship Training Providers (RoATP) – to eventually put all of its staff through the programme.